cb372/scalacache/README.md

 ## How it works

 Like Spring Cache and similar frameworks, Cacheable automatically builds a cache key based on the method being called.
 However, it does *not* use AOP.
-Instead it makes use of Scala macros, so the cache key generation is performed at compile time.
-Runtime performance overhead is zero, and there is no need to fiddle with AOP configuration.
+Instead it makes use of Scala macros, so most of the information needed to build the cache key is gathered at compile time.
+No reflection or AOP magic at runtime.

 ### Cache key generation